Skip to main content

 The impact of technology on patients

 The benefit of technology for the clinical research industry is also the challenge.
 With digitalisation comes the opportunities for decentralisation, hybrid trials and better patient personalisation.
-On the other hand, if a study takes a one-size-fits all approach, we find ourselves back where we started.
+On the other hand, if a study takes a one-size-fits-all approach, we find ourselves back where we started.

-A recent study indicates concerns around the patient’s ability to use the tools.
+A recent study indicates concerns about the patient’s ability to use the tools.
 Technology doesn’t work for everyone and no two patients are the same.
 Enforcing digital tools onto a patient could result in a backlash of confusion, overwhelm and poor uptake, which will in turn impact the accuracy of the results.

 The solution

-As with everything within the clinical research industry, there is no one-size-fits all approach.
+As with everything within the clinical research industry, there is no one-size-fits-all approach.
 While technology provides opportunities to engage diverse populations, create more patient-centric trials, streamline processes and analyse big data at scale, it is not without its challenges.

 We are once again reminded of the importance of listening to the individual patient’s voice and understanding their needs, challenges and barriers at the start of every protocol.